wp-plugins/searchfit-shortcodes/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Ability to exclude SearchFit artifacts (like CSS and JavaScript) from the visualized products content.
+Requires SearchFit v8.18 or above.

 = 1.0.0 =

-* Initial release compatible with SearchFit v8.17 and above.
+* Initial release compatible with SearchFit v8.17 or above.